Stiffkey Blue Colour Palette Designs

 My most recent colour review was for Stiffkey Blue by Farrow & Ball.
 Today I have pulled together three gorgeous Stiffkey Blue colour palette designs to inspire you with some ideas on how to use this gorgeous rich blue to put together a complete look for your home.

-In this video, I demonstrate how to use the colours from my Stiffkey Blue Essential Colour Guide as inspiration for creating beautiful interior design palettes with fabrics, wallpaper, hardwood, countertops and more, for your home.
+In this video, I demonstrate how to use the colours from my Stiffkey Blue Perfect Colour Palette as inspiration for creating beautiful interior design palettes with fabrics, wallpaper, hardwood, countertops and more, for your home.

-All the colours I use are included in my Stiffkey Blue paint guide.
+All the colours I use are included in my Stiffkey Blue palette.
 I have come up with three exquisite combinations for you, but there are many more ways that you could mix and match to create a design palette that is perfect for your home.

 Stiffkey Blue is just one of the colours in my Farrow & Ball Classic Collection which showcases 10 popular Farrow & Ball paints.
 Just think of the inspiration waiting to be tapped.